emtee40/SPMC-wiki/Recommended-Network-Settings-for-Media-File-Serving-from-a-Network-Share.md

 SMBv2 (introduced ten years ago with Vista and Server 2008) is a complete rewrite that simplifies the protocol and is better suited, performance-wise to video file serving (including large reads and pipelining).
 SMB 2.1 supports large MTU.

 SMBv3 adds more performance improvements and end-to-end encryption.
 Samba4 and Windows 10 both support SMBv3.
 SMBv3 speed is comparable to or better than NFS.
-And, SMB supports user-based authentication, which should be enabled.
+And, SMB supports user-based authentication, which should always be enabled for security reasons.

 # Configuration for a Synology NAS running DSM 6.1 (or later)